talonhub/community/README.md

 ## Alternate installation method: Zip file

-It is possible to install knausj by downloading and extracting a zip file instead of using `git`.
+It is possible to install `community` by downloading and extracting a zip file instead of using `git`.
 Note that this approach is discouraged, because it makes it more difficult to keep track of any changes you may make to your copy of the files.

 If you wish to install `community` by downloading and extracting a zip file, proceed as follows: